Sales Overview

 Previewing before export

-After configuring the change mode, row mode, and columns, click Preview to see a sample of the first 50 rows in a table directly in the panel.
-The preview uses the exact same filters and column configuration that the final export will use.
+After configuring the change mode, row mode, and columns, click the Preview tab to see a sample of the first 50 rows in a table directly in the panel.
+The preview uses the same filters and column configuration that the final export will use.
 This lets you verify the data shape before committing to a download or email send.

 From the preview, you can:

-- Download CSV — downloads the full result set (not just the preview rows) as a ZIP file
+- Download CSV -- downloads the full result set (not just the preview rows) as a ZIP file.

-- Back to configure — return to the column picker to adjust settings
+- Back to configure -- return to the column picker to adjust settings.

 Sending by email